Draktir/Boxel-client/README.md

 Installation
 ------------
-Once you've installed your dependencies, installing the boxel-client library should be as simple as:
+Once you've installed your dependencies, installing the Boxel-client library should be as simple as:

 ```bash
 git clone git@github.com:VerizonCraft/Boxel-client.git